 Platforms Supported: Web-based, Supports all major web browsers.

 If you are looking for more web-based LaTeX editors, Authorea should be a great option for you.
 Authorea is a great online LaTeX editor, and possesses many of the great features offered by the previously mentioned tools.
-Ready-to-use templates, Collaboration tools, Document revision history, chat feature, auto-creation of References page, easy insertion of images, links, tables, etc., are some of its key features.
+Ready-to-use templates, collaboration tools, document revision history, chat feature, auto-creation of references page, easy insertion of images, links, tables, etc., are some of its key features.

 Authorea also supports many file formats including LaTeX, HTML, Markdown and more.
-Creation of an Index page, Exporting document as PDF, Sharing it over social media, Quick Edit, Toggle on/off comments and word count are some of the additional key features of Authorea that makes it one of the best tools for LaTeX editing right from the comforts of your web browser.
+Creation of an Index pages, exporting document as PDF, sharing it over social media, quick edit, toggle on/off comments and word count are some of the additional key features of Authorea that makes it one of the best tools for LaTeX editing right from the comforts of your web browser.

 Key Features: Simple insertion of Images, Mathematical formulae, tables and more, Collaborate, Cite papers, Auto-creation of Bibliography, Commenting feature and more.